 Daniel Connell: This is the second tape of the interview with Mr Justice Michael Kirby.

 End of identification.
-Sorry, you were just about to mention that well known character.
+Sorry, you were just about to mention that well-known character.

-Justice Michael Kirby: I remember one incident which occurred when I attended the National AIDS Conference in Hobart, and present on the same stage and speaking immediately before me was Wilson Tuckey, who was then shadow minister for health.
+Justice Michael Kirby: I remember one incident which occurred when I attended the National AIDS Conference in Hobart and present on the same stage and speaking immediately before me was Wilson Tuckey.
+He was then Shadow Minister for Health.
 And he made a speech which was remarkably insensitive.
-He probably, in fairness to him, said what a lot of people in Australia were thinking, that AIDS was a gay condition, that the gays should show more self-restraint, that anal intercourse was an unnatural way of penetrating another human being, that it caused the rupture of the body and the rapid infusion of the virus and that there should be more self-restraint on the part of gay people, and that to some extent they were only bringing the problem upon themselves.
+He probably, in fairness to him, said what a lot of people in Australia were thinking: AIDS was a gay condition, that the gays should show more self-restraint, that anal intercourse was an unnatural way of penetrating another human being, that it caused the rupture of the body and the rapid infusion of the virus; and that there should be more self-restraint on the part of gay people, and that to some extent they were only bringing the problem of HIV AIDS upon themselves.

-But it was a very insensitive speech, and especially in the audience to which it was given, which was largely made up of people who were in the, who'd been in the front line, either because they were themselves gay and had lost friends or were themselves infected, or because as medical practitioners and health workers they'd been actually working with people who were very ill or dying or had died of AIDS.
+It was a very insensitive speech, and especially in the audience to which it was given.
+This was largely made up of people who'd been in the front line, either because they were themselves gay and had lost friends or were themselves infected, or because, as medical practitioners and health workers, they'd been actually working with people who were very ill or dying or had died of AIDS.

-I remember two wonderful results that occurred.
+Iremember two wonderful results that occurred.
 One of them was Professor John Dwyer, who I'll never forget for this.
-He leapt to his feet and he said, "We do not expect in Australia very much from our politicians, but we do expect from a politician who might within a week be the Minister of Health of our country that, before he comes to a national conference and speaks about AIDS, he informs himself about the basic rudiments of the modes of transmission, of the steps that've been taken and of the strategies that are available".
+He leapt to his feet and he said, 'We do not expect in Australia very much from our politicians.
+But we do expect from a politician who might within a week be the Minister of Health of our country that, before he comes to a national conference and speaks about AIDS, he informs himself about the basic rudiments of the modes of transmission, of the steps that've been taken and of the strategies that are available'.